 “What do you call the English?”
 I once asked my wife.

 “Yes, ok.
 We don’t have the olive kissed beauty of the Grecians and all that sort of thing, but what do you call us?”

 “Ugly.
 That’s it.
 That’s the name for the English.
 In plural.
-One Uglos, and a country of Ugly”.
+One Uglos, a country of Ugly”.

-As we sit on the boat taking us from the wedding in Samos to the party on the next island along the chain, Ikaria, I look at my English friends – suits off, shorts on, white legs out, and feel though that the Greeks may have got it about right.
+As we sit on the boat taking us from the wedding in Samos to the party on the next island along the chain, Ikaria, I look at my English friends – suits off, shorts on, white legs out, and feel that the Greeks may have got it right.

 Ikaria has a slightly crazed feel about it.